The meaning of Bartimaeus is ‘Son of Honour’. Jesus healing blind Bartimaeus suggests that honouring God opens the door to healing.

-But something in me arose (after a long time of deep depression).
+But something in me came alive (after a long time of deep depression).
 This was an opportunity for God to do something miraculous.
 My faith was then thrust up to the next level.

 I wonder when the last time Bartimaeus ate was?
 When Esau was starving, he sold his birthright for a bowl of stew.

 Being not just blind but a beggar, Bartimaeus could have asked Jesus for money or food but He held Him in such a high esteem, such things would devalue who He was.

 I love that he had his eyes fixed upon who God was and what He could do for him.
 To ask Him for anything else devalues His miraculous power.

 Bartimaeus didn’t worry about people’s thoughts about him, nor did he focus on his physical hunger.
 He didn’t want to miss the opportunity.